 programmer can inherit properties and attributes from another prototypal

 object (a.k.a. prototype).
-To inherit from an object proto
+To inherit from an object proto, we can

 For example, the following code snippet creates a new object called mike